 As an Amazon Associate, I earn from qualifying purchases.

-The soaking method works best if you like your brussel sprouts with a softer texture, and/or you are working with large brussel sprouts.
-Prefer your roasted brussel sprouts al dente with some “bite” to them?
+The soaking method works best if you like your brussels sprouts with a softer texture, and/or you are working with large brussels sprouts.
+Prefer your roasted brussels sprouts al dente with some “bite” to them?
 Skip the soaking option.

 If you’ve only tried boiled or steamed brussel sprouts, you’ve been missing out on so much flavor!
 Roasting brussel sprouts brings out a natural sweetness.